By Shruti Sonal

 "Investors appear to bet that the initial caution will pass, preferring to focus on the broader global recovery story," said Jeffrey Halley, senior market analyst, Asia Pacific at OANDA.

-Universal Robina Corp URC.PS and JG Summit Holdings Inc JGS.PS were the top percentage gainers in the benchmark index.
+Port operator International Container Terminal Services Inc ICT.PS and beverage products maker Universal Robina Corp URC.PS were the top percentage gainers on the benchmark index.

-DBS Group Holdings DBSM.SI and Oversea-Chinese Banking Corp Ltd OCBC.SI slid about 1% each after China's Ant Financial, an affiliate of Alibaba Group Holdings BABA.N, said it had joined the race for a digital banking licence in the city-state.
+DBS Group Holdings DBSM.SI slid as much as 1% after China's Ant Financial, an affiliate of Alibaba Group Holdings BABA.N, said on Thursday it had joined the race for a digital banking licence in the city state.

 For Asian Companies click;